Legolasan/tag_generator/README.md

 ## Step 2: Apply the Tags

 You can now copy the tag from the extenstion window, and past it on intercom.

+# Setting up the chrome extension

+ 1. Download the this repository as zip.
+ 2. Un-Zip downloaded file.
+ 3. You should be seeing the folder called **tag_generator-master**.
+ 4. Now go to the following link [chrome://extensions](chrome://extensions)
+ 5. Enable the **Developer Mode** (on your right top screen)
+ 6. Click on **Load Unpacked**
+ 7. Now, you can choose the folder that you have un-zipped.
+ 8. That's all.
+Good to go.